codecrafting-io/asus-setup-tool/README.md

     ![ASUS Setup Tool AuraSync version](/Source/Images/screen3.png?raw=true)

-- The tools LiveDash (if you chose), AuraSync, AiSuite 3, Armoury Uninstall Tool will be downloaded.
+- The apps LiveDash (if you chose), AuraSync, AiSuite 3, Armoury Uninstall Tool will be downloaded.
 The AiSuite3 is downloaded for correctly setting some services, but installation is optional.
 - After the download and patches applied, you should see an option to choose which AuraSync modules you want to add.
 Mark the checkboxes for the modules you want.
 AuraSync have a modular component design to control a variety of devices.
 By the default, the setup will install all modules even if you don't have the device.
 If you want a cleaner installation, you can check here which modules are relevant for your case.
 If you type `N` you should see the following screens:

     ![ASUS Setup Tool add modules](/Source/Images/screen4.png?raw=true)